2026 - Accomplishments: Health + Human Services Accomplishments

 Capital Planning in San Francisco

-The Fiscal Year 2024-33 City and County of San Francisco Capital Plan (the Plan) is the City’s commitment to building a more resilient, equitable, and vibrant future for the residents, workers, and visitors of San Francisco.
+The Fiscal Year (FY) 2026-35 City and County of San Francisco Capital Plan (the Plan) is a commitment to building a more resilient, equitable, and vibrant future for the residents, workers, and visitors of San Francisco.
 Updated every odd-numbered year, the Plan is a fiscally constrained expenditure plan that lays out anticipated infrastructure investments over the next decade.
 This document is the product of input from Citywide stakeholders, who have put forth their best ideas and most realistic estimates of San Francisco’s future capital needs.

 Through the application of consistent funding principles and fiscal policies, the Plan prioritizes departmental capital needs within defined fiscal constraints.
 The result is a road map for investments in San Francisco’s streets, facilities, utilities, parks, waterfront, transportation network, and affordable housing.

-The $41 billion total level of investment recommended here is 9% higher than the previous Capital Plan, which was highly impacted by shortfalls caused by the COVID-19 pandemic, forcing reductions in the General Fund Pay-As-You-Go Program, as well as enterprise department budgets.
-This increase represents an effort to restore pre-pandemic levels of capital investment in San Francisco, and the recommendations in this Capital Plan reflect confidence in the City’s capacity to navigate near-term budget constraints and administer capital projects and programs in a responsible manner.
+The $52 billion total level of investment recommended here is 27% higher than the previous Capital Plan, which was highly impacted by shortfalls caused by the COVID-19 pandemic, forcing reductions in the General Fund Pay-As-You-Go Program, as well as Enterprise department budgets.
+This increase represents an effort to restore pre-pandemic levels of capital investment in San Francisco.
+The recommendations in this Capital Plan reflect confidence in the City’s capacity to navigate near-term budget constraints and administer capital projects and programs in a responsible manner.
 San Francisco understands that ongoing investment in public assets is an essential function of government and will continue to act as a good steward of the City’s public spaces, facilities, and infrastructure.

-This Plan begins to restore the severe COVID-19 induced funding reductions to previous levels by starting at a higher baseline and making large annual increases so that backlogs begin to decline in the second five years of the Plan
+This Plan begins to restore the severe COVID-19 induced funding reductions to previous levels by starting at a higher baseline and making large annual increases so that backlogs begin to decline.

 Table 2.1: G.O.
 Bonds Passed Since 2008